robenkleene/development-references/unity/tutorials/unity-vr-game.md

 #### VFX Graph Reticle

 1. Create a new cylinder as a child of the `Teleport Reticle`, Remove the `Capsule Collider` component, just like for the previous cylinder.
+Position the cylinder like a cup on top of a cup holder relative to the `Teleport Reticle` (so longer, and smaller radius).